yonigottesman/yonigottesman.github.io/_posts/2021-02-05-mini-cicd-github-actions.markdown

 eb create sentiment-env
 eb open
 ```
-Mazal Tov, your model is now being served from the cloud.
+Mazal Tov :confetti_ball:, your model is now being served from the cloud.

 If you haven't ever set up access keys for aws check out  [this](https://aws.amazon.com/getting-started/hands-on/set-up-command-line-elastic-beanstalk/) tutorial.